 But there are also good traditions that we need to keep.
 Accepting Jesus as your Savior and Lord is a 2,000–year–old tradition.
 It has never changed.
 It never will.
 Jesus is still the only way to God.
 As Jesus himself said, "I am the way and the truth and the life.
 No one comes to the Father [God] except through me."2

 As today's Bible verse points out, the early Christians in Berea constantly examined the Scriptures to make sure that Paul's teachings were in harmony with the Word of God.
 We need to do the same—and cling to that which is true and discard that which is untrue or no longer relevant.
 As the Apostle himself taught, "Test everything.
-Hold on to the good."3 Besides, have you ever noticed how silent the New Testament is on methodology?
-I think God had a good reason for that.
+Hold on to the good."3 Above all, let us seek God's will and guidance in everything.

 Suggested prayer.
 "Dear God, please help me to keep a healthy balance between the old and the new, to discern the difference between traditions that are in harmony with Your Word and those which are man–made irrelevant traditions.
 Please give me the wisdom to know the difference between the two, the courage to hold to that which is true, and the willingness to discard that which is not of You.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus's name, amen."